HyperAdapt: Simple High-Rank Adaptation: Introduction

 \section{Introduction}

 Large-scale foundation models have demonstrated remarkable capabilities across diverse tasks, including natural language understanding \cite{devlin2019bert, radford2019language, brown2020languagemodelsfewshotlearners}, mathematical reasoning \cite{cobbe2021trainingverifierssolvemath}, and multi-modal learning \cite{abdin2024phi4technicalreport, qwen2025qwen25technicalreport}.
 Despite their broad capabilities, real-world applications often necessitate fine-tuning pre-trained models to better align with domain-specific tasks, constraints, or specialized output formats.
-Full-model fine-tuning, however, is computationally and memory-intensive.
+Full-model fine-tuning, however, is computationally and memory-intensive given the large number of parameters in state-of-the-art models.
 Parameter-efficient fine-tuning (PEFT) methods address this challenge by updating only a small subset of parameters.
-A prominent approach, (Low-Rank Adaptation) LoRA \cite{hu2022lora}, reduces the cost of trainable parameters by constraining the update to be low-rank.
-However, its effectiveness depends on the rank of the update; increasing the rank of the low-rank matrices increases the trainable parameters.
+A prominent approach, Low-Rank Adaptation (LoRA) \cite{hu2022lora}, reduces the number of trainable parameters by constraining the update to be low-rank.
+However, its effectiveness depends on the rank of the update; increasing the rank of the low-rank matrices improves performance but increases the number of trainable parameters.

 In this work, we take an alternative approach to fine-tuning by observing that pre-trained weight matrices already encode many useful directions.
-Instead of learning a new low-rank subspace, we can fine-tune a model by re-weighting the existing directions.
+Instead of learning a new low-rank subspace, we can fine-tune a model by reweighting the existing directions.
 We propose \methodname{}, a novel parameter-efficient fine-tuning method that applies row- and column-wise diagonal scaling to a pre-trained weight matrix $\mathrm{W_0}$, yielding a fine-tuned matrix $\mathrm{W'} = \mathrm{A} \mathrm{W_0} \mathrm{B}$ with just $n + m$ trainable parameters for an $n \times m$ weight matrix.
 The resulting constrained \textit{high-rank} transformation adjusts the model's sensitivity to different input features and its emphasis on certain output representations, achieving performance comparable to full fine-tuning and state-of-the-art PEFT methods (see Fig.~\ref{fig:side-by-side}).

 Our design has three practical benefits.
 First, it decouples update expressivity from parameter count; by utilizing the model's existing basis, \methodname{} achieves effectively high-rank updates without learning new low-rank factors.
 Second, it is parameter-efficient, yielding up to 34 times fewer parameters than LoRA in our experiments, as simple diagonal scalings suffice to exploit existing pre-trained representations.
 Third, it adds no additional inference latency, as the scaled weights can be precomputed.
 Our contributions are: